Updated on November 27, 2023 by Julie McCool

 Shop for Unique Gifts

 You will discover a diverse range of unique and special gifts during your Gettysburg Christmas shopping.
 The downtown area balances small-town charm with lots of eclectic shops; a wonderful break from cookie-cutter malls.

 Lark is one of our favorite stores for gift shopping in Gettysburg.
-Their collection includes home decor, jewelry, humorous pieces, scarfs, and more.
+Their collection includes home decor, jewelry, humorous pieces, scarves, and more.
 Lovely holiday decorations take over much of the store in December.

 Stop in Gallery 30 to shop their collection of holiday decorations made from gourds, plus jewelry, art, purses, blankets, and many more American-made goods.
 Ask about items that catch your fancy, and you'll be inspired by stories of the independent American artisans behind the works.

 A Gettysburg Christmas visit must include a stop in The Christmas Haus.
 The store is filled with authentic German ornaments and crafts.
 Owner Roger Lund travels to Germany every year to seek out independent artisans who create these handmade items.

 There are many more downtown stores to shop for Gettysburg Christmas gifts.
 The proprietor of A & A Village Treasures stocks their shelves with Pennsylvania goodies (Schmiggitty Sauce anyone?).
-Specialty stores from Nerd Herd Gifts & Games, to Sunrise Soap, to Union Drummer Boy antiques, and many others offer something for everyone on your gift list.
+Specialty stores like Nerd Herd Gifts & Games, Sunrise Soap, Union Drummer Boy Antiques, and many others offer something for everyone on your gift list.

 Create Your Own Unique Gift at Board & Brush

 Get your creativity flowing as you make a one-of-a-kind gift at Board & Brush Gettysburg.
 The couple who own and operate the shop guide you through every step, as you transform a plain board into a beautiful sign.

 You'll choose a stencil when you book your visit.
-On arrival all the materials are set up and the fun begins.
+On arrival, all the materials are set up and the fun begins.
 Choose a stain, effects, paint colors, and special techniques to create your masterpiece.
-I am not at all artsy, but every step was fun and I'm so happy with my finished work.
+I am not at all artsy, but every step was fun and I'm so happy with my finished sign.
 By the way, I created a “Let it Snow” sign, and snow started falling during my session.
 Coincidence?

 Sing Along at the Gettysburg Tuba Carol Fest